lalrochhara/Sangteianother-one/README.md

 Originally a marie fork - Kigyō has evolved further and was built to be more beneficial for Anime Chats.

-It can be found on telegram as [Kigyō](https://t.me/Sangtei).
+It can be found on telegram as [Miss Sangtei](https://t.me/SangteiBot).

 ⚠️ Warning: The support group does not provide assistance on forks, if you forked the code or ran your own custom bot you should know your way around the code.

-The Support group can be reached out to at [Eagle Union](https://t.me/YorktownEagleUnion), where you can ask for help setting up our bot in your group, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Our Support](https://t.me/SangteiSupport), where you can ask for help setting up our bot in your group, discover/request new features, report bugs, and stay in the loop whenever a new update is available.